ErikOSorensen/rf_power_meter/README.md

 All sensor EEPROMs use address 0x50.
 The multiplexer isolates them so only one is active at a time.

+**Why Two ADS1115 ADCs?**

+Each ADS1115 supports 4 single-ended or 2 differential inputs, so a single chip could theoretically handle both channels.
+However, this design uses one ADC per channel for the following reasons:

+1. **Simultaneous sampling**: Both channels can be read at the exact same time with no phase skew or multiplexing delays.
+This matters when comparing signals between ports or measuring relative power.

+2. **Differential measurement**: Each channel uses differential inputs (AIN0-AIN1) with a dedicated analog ground reference per sensor.
+This provides better noise rejection than single-ended measurements over the Ethernet cable.

+3. **Simplicity**: No ADC channel switching logic is needed.
+Each `PowerChannel` object owns its ADC, making the software straightforward.

+4. **Minimal cost impact**: ADS1115 chips are inexpensive (~$1-2), so the added hardware cost is negligible compared to the software complexity savings.

+A single-ADC design would require sequential readings with mux switching, introducing timing artifacts when comparing channels.

 ### Pico Pin Assignments

 | Function | Pico Pin | Notes |